J1149/j1149.github.io/developers/pai_core_apis/disconnect_node.md

 *Example*

 ```
-pai-cli -testnet disconnectnode 192.0.2.113:18333
+paicoin-cli -testnet disconnectnode 192.0.2.113:18333
 ```

-Result (no output from `pai-cli` because result is set to `null`).
+Result (no output from `paicoin-cli` because result is set to `null`).

 *See also*